 ・Nankaido Pastry Store

 Address: 3-2-1 Ohashidori, Shingu-shi, Wakayama

 9 Summary of the Food and Activities in Kumano

-So, what did you think about the food and activities in Shingu City and its surrounding area I introduced?
-Besides the gourmet food I introduced, there are also "Tendai Uyaku jelly" and "Ume plum ice cream".
-Eat, play, and buy – it may sound like a common way of enjoying a sightseeing trip, but its quality is guaranteed here in Shingu
+So what did you think about the food and activities in Shingu City?
+To add onto the gourmet food I introduced, there is also the "Tendai Uyaku jelly" and the "Ume plum ice cream", which are both just delicious.
+Eat, play, and buy – it may sound like a pretty normal way of enjoying a your trip, but the quality of your time spent will be guaranteed here in Shingu!

 If you get tired from riding a bike, stop by the café “Carrot” and take a break with their Tendai Uyaku jelly